-Conceptual models that identify storm-impact regimes based on simple indicators using the relative elevations between the beach/dune and the total water levels have been previously employed to assess coastal vulnerability at a regional scale (Sallenger, 2000; Stockdon et al., 2007; Leaman et al., 2021).
-While these simple models provide extremely fast estimations

-- 45 of the expected impact, their output is qualitative, only describing the general scale of impact.
-Moreover, simple empirical or behavioural models are commonly employed for probabilistic dune erosion risk assessments to enable fast run-times (Ranasinghe et al., 2012; Li et al., 2014a; Antolínez et al., 2019).
+Conceptual models that identify storm-impact regimes based on simple indicators using the relative elevations between the beach-dune and the total water levels have been previously employed to assess coastal vulnerability at a regional scale (Sallenger, 2000; Stockdon et al., 2007; Leaman et al., 2021).
+While these simple models provide extremely fast estimations of the expected impact, their output is qualitative, only describing the general scale of impact.
+Moreover, simple empirical or behavioral models are commonly employed for probabilistic dune erosion risk assessments to enable fast run times (Ranasinghe et al., 2012; Li et al., 2014b; Antolínez et al., 2019).
 However, their accuracy and adaptability can be limited due to their simplifications.
-On the other hand, process-based models, like XBeach (Roelvink et al., 2009), have shown great skill in reproducing morphological changes at the dune system during storms (Lindemer et al., 2010; McCall et al., 2010; - 50 Vousdoukas et al., 2011; de Winter et al., 2015; Passeri et al., 2018), but are computationally demanding.
+On the other hand, process-based models, like XBeach (Roelvink et al., 2009), have shown great skill in reproducing morphological changes in the dune system during storms (Lindemer et al., 2010; McCall et al., 2010; Vousdoukas et al., 2011; de Winter et al., 2015; Passeri et al., 2018) but are computationally demanding.
 This can become particularly problematic for large spatial scales or when a large number of simulations is needed, hindering their application in early warning systems or probabilistic risk assessments.
-To this end, data-driven methods based on statistical approaches can provide a good alternative to achieve faster estimations.
-Since dune erosion observations (with large spatial and temporal coverage) are scarce, a common approach is to generate synthetic data of dune erosion based on plausible storm conditions - 55 using process-based modelling (Poelhekke et al., 2016; Pearson et al., 2017; Santos et al., 2019).
-Among the most used data driven methods in coastal applications are Bayesian networks (Gutierrez et al., 2011; Poelhekke et al., 2016; Beuzen et al., 2017; Giardino et al., 2019; Sanuy and Jiménez, 2021), which use conditional probabilities between system parameters to study cause and effect.
-While they can provide useful information on system dependencies (Beuzen et al., 2019), their shortcoming lies in the mandatory discretization of the parameters and their tendency for overfitting when used as predictive et al., 2011; Güner et al., 2013), sandbar characteristics (Kömürcü et al., 2013; López et al., 2017), storm surge (Kim et al.,
+To this end, datadriven methods based on statistical approaches can provide a good alternative to achieve faster estimations.
+Since dune erosion observations (with large spatial and temporal coverage) are scarce, a common approach is to generate synthetic data of dune erosion based on plausible storm conditions using process-based modeling (Poelhekke et al., 2016; Pearson et al., 2017; Santos et al., 2019).
+Among the most used data-driven methods in coastal applications are Bayesian networks (Gutierrez et al., 2011; Poelhekke et al., 2016; Beuzen et al., 2017; Giardino et al., 2019; Sanuy and Jiménez, 2021), which use conditional probabilities between system parameters to study cause and effect.
+While they can provide useful information on system dependencies (Beuzen et al., 2019), their shortcoming lies in the mandatory discretization of the parameters and their tendency for overfitting when used as predictive tools (Beuzen et al., 2018).